itpp-labs/misc-addons/access_base/README.rst

 Basic module for custom security stuff
 ======================================

+The module creates special category "Custom User Groups" and puts access groups of that category to the top of "Access Rights" tab of user form.
+It helps to manage user roles via creating custom group that is collection of a technical groups.

-See access_custom module as example of usage.
+/See access_custom module as example of usage./

 How to create or edit custom groups: